alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 I remind myself: 'People over things' and pay attention to them.
-(Except if it's work I'm doing, in which case I am actually helping my colleagues and indirectly my family.)
+(Except if it's work I'm doing, in which case I am actually helping my colleagues and indirectly also my family.)

+About the second rule, caring more for closer people,

 # 🤖 But We Are Not Robots